 - Make your air conditioner sink even more.

 - Eventually wear out your air conditioner much faster.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad requires experience.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the help of a certified HVAC technician.
+Leveling an air conditioner pad requires expertise.
+It’s typically not a job you’ll want to try on your own, because your air conditioner may need to be temporarily disconnected.
+This requires the assistance of a certified HVAC tech.

-If you think your air conditioner is sinking and creating problems, give AC Sales a call at (337) 234-2345.
+If you’re worried your air conditioner is sinking and creating problems, give AC Sales a call at (337) 234-2345.
 We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.